Whose Leak Is It? DLP When an AI Agent Holds Your OAuth Token

 The split

 The vendor owns access.
 Honour the scopes, validate the token audience, and — the part that's actively improving — ship granular scopes so the pass opens fewer rooms.
-Xero is mid-migration to exactly this: as of March 2026 newly created apps must use granular scopes, with broad legacy scopes deprecated.
-Xero's Grace Benedek Rooney frames the rationale precisely: "Instead of broad access, your app now requests only the exact permissions it needs.
-This transparency gives users more control during the OAuth 2.0 flow, making it clear how their data is used" (Xero Developer Blog).
+Xero is mid-migration: as of March 2026 newly created apps must use granular scopes, with broad legacy ones deprecated.
+Its developer blog frames the rationale — "instead of broad access, your app now requests only the exact permissions it needs."
 My opening instinct was right here.
-This genuinely is the vendor's job, and the good vendors are doing it.
+The good vendors are doing their job.

 Two of the three duties can be designed for.
-The third can't be delegated at all — and that's not an engineering claim.
-It's a legal one.
+The third can't be delegated at all — and that's a legal claim, not engineering.

 The part that doesn't split